KevinJohnMulligan/neutral-nus-terminal/README.md

 ##### To be implemented:
 TCP backend:
-- *NUS4all* will have a TCP server that allows any **local** connection to the NUS on the BLE peripheral
+- *NeutralNUS Terminal* will have a TCP server that allows any **local** connection to the NUS on the BLE peripheral
-- *NUS4all* will have a TCP server that allows any **remote** connection to the NUS on the BLE peripheral
+- *NeutralNUS Terminal* will have a TCP server that allows any **remote** connection to the NUS on the BLE peripheral